tobias-weiss-ai-xr/tobias-weiss-ai-xr.github.io/content/cv/index.md

 Weiß, T. and Pfeiffer, J. (in press).
 "Adaptive User Assistance in Virtual Reality"

-Eilks, A., Weiß, T., Putze, F., Pfeiffer, J., and Schutz, T. (in press).
+Eilks, A., Weiß, T., Putze, F., Pfeiffer, J., and Schultz, T. (in press).
 "Real agents in virtual commerce"

-Weiß, T. and Pfeiffer, J. (in press).
-"Consumer Decisions in Virtual Commerce: Predict Good Help-timing based on Cognitive Load"

 ## Publications
+Weiß, T. and Pfeiffer, J. (2024).
+"Consumer Decisions in Virtual Commerce: Predict Good Help-timing based on Cognitive Load".
+Journal of Neuroscience, Psychology, and Economics

 Weiß, T. and Pfeiffer, J. (2023).
 "Consumer decisions in virtual commerce: good help-timing and its prediction based on cognitive load" In: Lacoste-Badie, S., Reimann, M. & Schilke, S., Editors., NeuroPsychoEconomics Conference Proceedings, 19(1)